Distance: 2 miles (3.2 km) round trip

 Nearest Bathrooms: At Happy Isles, which is just across the river from the trailhead, and at the footbridge itself.

-Nearest Snacks: There's a concession stand at Happy Isles, just across the river from the trailhead.
-You'll also find a general store and assortment of restaurants at Curry Village, a mile west of the trailhead.
+Nearest Snacks: General store and assorted restaurants at Curry Village, a bit under a mile west of the trailhead.

 Getting There: The trailhead is near the southeastern end of Yosemite Valley.
 Follow the signs to Curry Village and you'll get into the vicinity of the trailhead.
 The shuttle buses stop at Happy Isles, so you can also park at one of the lots near Yosemite Village and catch a free ride to within hailing distance of the trailhead.